swiftlang/swift-evolution/proposals/0294-package-executable-targets.md

-It is somewhat redundant that a package having only a single executable target that builds a single executable product will now have both a product and target with the word "executable" in its name.
+It is somewhat redundant that a package having only a single executable target that builds a single executable product will now have both a product and target with the word "executable" in its type.
 This is mitigated by the existing Swift Package Manager behavior of implicitly creating an executable product for any executable target if there isn't already a product with the same name (this behavior remains unchanged by this proposal).

-Since a future goal is to find a way to unify product and target declarations in the package manifest, this is expected to be only a short-term issue.
+Since a future goal is to find a way to unify product and target declarations in the package manifest, the redundant appearance of the word "executable" in both product and target type names is expected to be only a short-term issue.